tjd1234/cmpt120fall2022/lectures/lecture2/lecture2notes.md

 4. go to step 2

-An **algorithm** is precise description of a step-by-step process that solves a problem.
+An **algorithm** is a precise description of a step-by-step process that solves a problem.

-An algorithm written in English like above is called **pseudocode**.
+An algorithm described in English like above is called **pseudocode**.
+Pseudocode is a semi-formal English description of an algorithm meant to be read by people.

-What are some questions computer scientists might ask about an algorithm?
+What are some questions computer scientists might ask about this algorithm?

 - how much memory does it use?
 - how many steps does it do to find the GCD (running time)?